 Here again is the church’s definition of lying:

 “Lying is intentionally deceiving others.
 Bearing false witness is one form of lying.
 There are many other forms of lying.
 When we speak untruths, we are guilty of lying.
 We can also intentionally deceive others by a gesture or a look, by silence, or by telling only part of the truth.
 Whenever we lead people in any way to believe something that is not true, we are not being honest.”

 But it was Joseph Smith Jr. who institutionalized the practice of lying.
 He found it expedient so that church leaders could deny he was practicing polygamy and polyandry and keep Smith out of jail.
 This allowed church leaders to deceive with a clear conscience; blasphemously believing that God permitted and even encouraged lying.

-When accused of practicing “polygamy” Smith always denied it rationalizing, it would appear, that it was “celestial “marriage” that he was engaged in, something Smith reasoned was altogether different than marriage.
+When accused of practicing “polygamy” Smith always denied it rationalizing, that it was “celestial marriage” that he was engaged in, something Smith reasoned was altogether different than marriage.

 If his accusers in and out of the church did not frame their allegations using precisely the right terms, he and his followers felt justified in prevaricating.

 However, if accusers framed their words perfectly, Joseph and the apostles lied anyway.